solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) G. M. Dawson (A.M.N.H.
 (5), 2., p.
 344, 1878) describes a small species, _L. columbiana_ (8 x 5 mm.), from the Carboniferous limestone of Frazer River, B.C.
 Whether the supposed fossil is a Foraminiferan or a lithomorph I do not know.

-As in the case of Parkeria, these oval bodies are simply concretionary lumps of Foraminiferal, mainly nummulitic, limestone, with a lithomorphic pattern.
+As in the case of _Parkeria_, these oval bodies are simply concretionary lumps of Foraminiferal, mainly nummulitic, limestone, with a lithomorphic pattern.
 It required long and patient observation to enable me to distinguish the nearly obliterated nummulitic structure but the latter exists throughout the lumps.
 The smaller Foraminifera are not particles collected by a gigantic species, but simply smaller species, existing in a Foraminiferal deposit composed chiefly of nummulites.

 Among the Fulwell specimens exhibited in the Natural History Museum there is an oval concretion, but with large rounded ends and very probably without the pattern.
 Some of the Loftusias also have rounded ends.